-In response to the disruption caused by COVID-19 UIC School of Law and publishers are providing resources to students so they can continue their studies remotely.
+UIC School of Law provides online study aid resources for its students to assist their studies.
 Please let the library know what resources you find most helpful and give us any other feedback you have.

 The law library subscribes to the Q&A Series, Understanding Series, and selected other titles via the LexisNexis Digital Library.
 The trial LexisNexis Digital Library includes Carolina Academic Press (CAP) study guides such as: